-3.2 Special Relationship
+3.1 Special Relationship

-Any person or Corporation that is in a "special relationship" with the Corporation is prohibited from trading on the basis of Undisclosed Material Information concerning the affairs of the Corporation.
-A person or Corporation considered to be in a "special relationship" includes the following:
+Any person or company that is in a "special relationship" with the Corporation is prohibited from trading on the basis of undisclosed material information concerning the affairs of the Corporation.
+A person or company considered to be in a "special relationship" includes the following:

-- (a) a person or Corporation that is an insider, affiliate or associate of, - (i) the Corporation; - (ii) a person or Corporation that is proposing to make a take-over bid for the securities of the Corporation; or - (iii) a person or Corporation that is proposing to become a party to a reorganization, amalgamation, merger or arrangement or similar business combination with the Corporation or to acquire a substantial portion of its property; - (b) a person or Corporation that is engaging in or proposes to engage in any business or professional activity with or on behalf of the Corporation or with or on behalf of a person or Corporation described in subsections 3.l(a)(ii) or (iii); - (c) a person who is a director, officer or employee of the Corporation or of a person or Corporation described in subsections 3.l(a)(ii) or (iii) or 3.l(b); - (d) a person or corporation that learned of the material fact or material change with respect to the Corporation while the person or corporation was a person or corporation described in subsections 3.l(a), (b) or (c); and - (e) a person or corporation that learns of a material fact or material change with respect to the Corporation from any other person or corporation described in this section 3.1, and knows or ought reasonably to have known that the other person or corporation is a person or corporation in such a relationship.
+- (a) a person or company that is an insider, affiliate or associate of, - (i) the Corporation; - (ii) a person or company that is considering or evaluating whether to make a take-over bid, as defined in Part XX of the Securities Act (Ontario), or that proposes to make a take-over bid, as defined in Part XX Securities Act (Ontario), for the securities of the Corporation, or

+- (iii) a person or company that is considering or evaluating whether to become a party, or proposing to become a party to a reorganization, amalgamation, merger or arrangement or similar business combination with the Corporation or to acquire a substantial portion of its property; - (b) a person or company that is engaging in, that is considering or evaluating whether to engage in, or that proposes to engage in any business or professional activity with or on behalf of the Corporation or with or on behalf of a person or company described in subsections 3.l(a)(ii) or (iii); - (c) a person who is a director, officer or employee of (i) the Corporation; (ii) a subsidiary of the Corporation, (iii) a person or company that controls, directly or indirectly, the Corporation; or (iv) a person or company described in subsections 3.1(a)(ii) or (iii) or 3.1(b); - (d) a person or company that learned of the material fact or material change with respect to the Corporation while the person or company was a person or company described in subsections 3.1(a), (b) or (c); and - (e) a person or company that learns of a material fact or material change with respect to the Corporation from any other person or company described in this section 3.1, and knows or ought reasonably to have known that the other person or company is a person or company in such a relationship.